SchneiderDaniel/flask_blogs/flask_hippocooking/static/recipes/README.md

 # Prompt for Translation

 Could you please translate the values of this JSON into English (en), Spanish (es) and French (fr)?
-For each language, provide a separate output.Please do not translate the types in the json.
+For each language, provide a separate output.Please do not translate the types in the json:

 # Prompt for json creation:
 write me the following as a json with only text and no attributes:

 # Prompt zu Rechtschreibpürfung:
 Kannst du hier die Rechtschreibung prüfen und korrigieren, aber nur wenig verändern?

+## Stichpunkte

+Bitte schreibe den Inhalt unten in eine json struktur wie hier recipeInstructions": [
+      {
+        "@type": "HowToStep",
+        "text": "XXXXX"
+      }
+]
+Kannst du hier auch die Rechtschreibung prüfen und korrigieren, aber nur wenig verändern?
+Der Text ist:

 ## Kategorien:
 - Vorspeise